GU-DataLab/PoliBERTweet/README.md

 # OR you can use this model to train on your downstream task!
 # please consider citing our paper if you feel this is useful :)
 ```

+### 4. Fine-tune to a downstream task like stance detection
+See details in the [HuggingFace Doc](https://huggingface.co/docs/transformers/training).

 ## ✏️ Citation
 If you feel our paper and resources are useful, please consider citing our work! 🙏